maeshakib/CO-Prediction-Machine-Learning-Model-/README.md

  Report [Link](https://github.com/maeshakib/z_resources/blob/0dae211943a4a2d212d95f95410295329429f517/DAS%20602%20Assignment%20WFP%20Dashboard%20report%20Student%20ID%20241001661.pdf)

 1.1	Background and Context
 Monitoring CO₂ is an important area of tackling climate change.
 Carbon dioxide(CO2 ) is a major GHG gas that makes up 80% of the GHG emissions.
 Therefore, the reduction of CO2 emissions will help in reducing GHG emissions produced by the county.
-Accurate forecasting of CO2 emissions is significant in choosing the optimum ways of reducing CO2 emissions.
-Accurate carbon measurements enable researchers and policymakers to identify sources and patterns of carbon emissions.
-Developed countries have well-established systems for tracking and monitoring emissions on the ground; such systems are scarce for poor and developing countries.
-The data for monthly C02 emission is taken from the Kaggle data set “Predict CO2 Emissions in Rwanda”.
-The objective of this analysis is “to create a machine learning model using open-source CO2 emissions data from Sentinel-5P satellite observations to predict future carbon emissions.”
-These solutions enable governments and other actors to estimate carbon emission levels across Africa, even in places where on-the-ground monitoring is not possible.The open-source CO2 emissions data from Sentinel-5P satellite observations are used by Regression models like Linear, Decision Tree, Random Forest, HistGradient Boosting, Extra Trees, XGB Regressor, and AdaBoost Gradient Boosting models for forecasting CO2 emissions.
-The performance of the models is compared with each other using RMSE, MAE, and MAPE metrics, and the results show that the Random Forest outperforms all the other models in forecasting CO2 emissions from different sectors.
-Therefore, the Random Forest model is used to predict future emissions for the next 12 months.
- [MS1] In the First paragraph, provide a brief overview of the field of study, the specific area of machine learning, and the problem you are focusing on.
-Explaining why this area is important
+Accurate forecasting of CO2

 1.2	Problem Statement